alexk307/daemon_deco/README.md

 ```

 Creates a logfile named `customlog.log`, redirects all output from `print` to your logfile, and runs it in it's separate process.

+You could always just run `nohup python <yourscript>.py &`, but, well, this is more fun.